-Credit: Year One - 3.0 elective, 1.0 Anatomy &
+Credit: Year One - 3.0 elective, 1.0 Anatomy & Physiology (Anatomy & Physiology must be passed

-Physiology (Anatomy & Physiology must be passed for promotion to Year Two.)
+for promotion to Year Two.)

+Year Two - 4.0 elective OR

-3.0 elective.
+3.0 elective,

 1.0 Pathophysiology

 Fees: Year One - N/A

+Year Two - N/A

-If vou are interested in sports, exercise, conditioning, nutrition and fitness, this is for you!
+If you are interested in sports, exercise, conditioning, nutrition and fitness, this is for you!
 Our pathways can lead you to careers in physical therapy, athletic training, occupational therapy, and more.
-Our program is designed to provide an atmosphere in which you will develop the skills knowledge necessary to excel postsecondary exercise science educational programs.
+Our program is designed to provide an atmosphere in which you will develop the skills knowledge necessary and to excel in postsecondary exercise science educational programs.
 This scientifically based program provides instruction into techniques approved by the American College of Sports Medicine (ACSM) and the National Strength and Conditioning Association (NSCA).
 It includes a hands-on learning approach in a state-of-the-art facility with diagnostic and therapeutic equipment.
-You will have the opportunity to learn in exercise and sports environments alongside certified athletic trainers, physical therapists, and various other exercise and sports professionals utilizing advanced therapeutic techniques to prevent and heal injuries.
+You will have the opportunity to learn in exercise and sports environments alongside certified athletic trainers, physical therapists, and various other sports professionals exercise and utilizing advanced therapeutic techniques to prevent and heal injuries.

-- Minimum cumulative 3.0 GPA.& earn a "C" or better in Biology

-- First year college-level

-Anatomy/Physiology course required

-(passage required for year two)

-- Science intensive program
+- Minimum cumulative 3.0 GPA.& earn a "C" or better in Biology - First year college-level Anatomy/Physiology course required (passage required for year two) - Science intensive program